 Leading experts discussed a wide range of issues related to Psychosis, including first episode psychosis, cannabis and psychosis, treatment resistant psychosis and psychosis in migrant and refugee populations.
 Speakers included Dr Clare Trevelyan, Dr Marta Di Forti, Ms Jean Stafford, Professor Sukhi Shergill, Dr James Kirkbride and the programme included a talk through early intervention services for psychosis presented by Mr Harry Walker, expert by experience.

 Spring 2019: 'Creating Safer Services and Maintaining Joy in our Work: Developing Resilience in Psychiatry'

 Dr Ellen Wilkinson and Dr Helen Smith led this highly inspiring event and speakers included: Carrie Biddle, Dr Arun Chidambaram, James Wright, Gemma Rust, Dr Theresa Tattan, Dr Jason Hancock, Dr Ross Runciman, Dr brenda Wasunna-Smith, Dr David Viira, Dr Ian Rodin, Dr mark Harrison, Sally Pritchard and Sean Jennings.

 Autumn 2018: 'Updates on core issues in Psychiatry'

 After visiting themes of uncommon psychiatric presentations and neurodevelopment in the last two autumn biannual meetings, this year we returned to diagnostic and therapeutic issues that are at the very core of the practice of all psychiatrists.
-Speakers included Professor Wendy Burn, Prof Peter Jones, Dr David Kessler, Prof David Baldwin, Dr Andrea Cipriani and Prof David Taylor, who provided clinically relevant talks to help contribute to evidence-based practice and CPD.
+Speakers included Professor Wendy Burn, Professor Peter Jones, Dr David Kessler, Professor David Baldwin, Dr Andrea Cipriani and Professor David Taylor, who provided clinically relevant talks to help contribute to evidence-based practice and CPD.